K-State graduation year: 2005

 Not so much.
 I was initially interested in financial planning because of my relationship with my parents financial advisor at Edward Jones.

 Dr. Bill Meredith was the advisor for Silver Key.
-When I met him, I believe he was the assistant Dean for the College of Human Ecology.
+When I met him, I believe he was the assistant Dean for the College of Health and Human Sciences.
 He took a particular interest in me and quickly became a mentor.
 He also introduced me to the Personal Financial Planning Program and I transitioned out of Business Finance.
 He and I maintain a friendship today and we meet regularly.
 He was the person who encouraged me to travel internationally and to think bigger.
 I’m very thankful for his interest in helping me and attribute much of my success to his mentorship and friendship.

 I was weak in the tax area following college; likely because I took it in eight weeks in the summer.
 Regardless, I wish I would have learned more while in school because everything you do in financial planning has tax consequences.
 To make up for my lack of knowledge, I decided to pursue the Enrolled Agent designation, which required 70 hours of continuing education every few years.
 This caught me up and keeps me accountable to continuing my knowledge as it relates to tax and accounting.
 I also wish I would have taken a class in sales.
 Although, I didn’t start in sales, I think a class in it might have helped me determine that I could be good at it if I had gotten out of my comfort zone earlier.